 An additional fee of up to 1% of the Net Asset Value of the European Value Fund attributable to the US Dollar Class A Shares, US Dollar Class A1 Shares, Euro Class A Shares, Euro Class A1 Shares, Sterling Class A Shares and Sterling Class A1 Shares shall be payable out of the assets of the European Value Fund.
 The distribution fee is charged to cover any expenses incurred by the Distributors in distributing Shares.
 The distribution fee will be allocated between the Distributors, who are entitled to a proportionate share of the distribution fee which is based upon the Net Asset Value attributable to Shareholders who invest in the European Value Fund.
-The distribution fee accrues daily and is payable to the Distributors quarterly in arrears.
+The distribution fee which is based upon the Net Asset Value attributable to the Distributors quarterly in arrears.

-Risk Factors of an Investment in the European Value Fund
+12. Risk Factors of an Investment in the European Value Fund